 Manufacturing and Testing

 ASR designs every product using the latest CAD software and manufactures using the state of the art CNC machines by HAAS here in the USA.
-Our brace is made of 6061 grade aluminum by Alcoa to ensure consistency and top level quality.
-We also extensively test each ASR product prototype on various race tracks in the United States before bringing the product to the market.
+We also extensively test each ASR product prototype on various race tracks before bringing the product to the market.
 The ASR brace and anti roll bar has become the number one choice for serious enthusiast and racers worldwide.

 ASR Product Development: